lonord/reeasy.js/README.md

 Framework of React app with easy configuration.
 Support HMR and custom server.
 As simple as next.js.

+Mostly ES6/React feature has be built in Reeasy.js.
+If you need more, just [custom babel loader config](#custom-configuration).

 ## How to use

 - [Setup](#setup)